gdm413229/swwmgz_m/ExtendedLore.md

 - 2917: Following ten confusing years of battle, Hiikya is defeated by Deneva Unissix, who sacrifices her own life in the final attack.

+Disconnected events that are hard to place in time:

+- ????: Twenty years after the fall of the Order of the One God, a message is received from an old ruined complex from beyond the sea.
+A declaration of war from the "Church of the Dreadful Lady".
+A single, well trained mercenary puts an end to their plans, but the true mastermind behind it all manages to flee.

+- ????: A Sidhe thief infiltrates the mansion of one of D'Sparil's old associates, stealing the Heart of D'Sparil and putting an end to the plans for resurrecting him.
+The mansion is sold off, most of its valuables, including the corporeal remains of the serpent rider, passed around among several parties, until being eventually acquired by the "Cult of the Viridescent Lord".

+- ????: Long after the defeat of Korax, a nameless warrior is called into the Winter Nexus, they gather the four elemental gems and defeat the "Viridescent Lord".
+A mysterious shadowy figure revives the corpse of D'Sparil, both disappear shortly after.

+Abyssal Era (Project Abyss timeline):

+- 57 BA: Using Saya's interportal technology, the Rust Empire creates the various "passages", connecting Akkou and many other realms together.
+- 38 BA: The town of Kenaia becomes corrupted by some strange "red mass", many of its inhabitants turn into mindless beasts.
+- 17 BA: The Church of Levlen initiates their Esper Crusades, aiming to rid the land of all magic-aligned people.
+- 15 BA: Alakir of Kanaiarkar manages to flee his hometown during an attack from Levlen crusaders.
+- 8 BA: First excavations on Evakai.
-- ????: In order to stop a massive Eldrich Abomination from corrupting all of existence, the two Mishe brothers activate Vault 490.
+- The Abyssal Year: In order to stop a massive Eldrich Abomination from corrupting all of existence, the two Mishe brothers activate Vault 490.
   Although the threat is defeated, major parts of the multiverse shatter in the process.
+- 4: A strange plague spreads throughout the various realms.
+A man known as "The Emissary" appears and reveals himself as its creator, he is captured and imprisoned by the Rust Empire.
+- 13: General Marius dies in combat defending the realm of Naiarkar from an invasion of Levlen crusaders.
+- 22: The Grand Patriarch becomes the Champion of the Kenaia Colloseum.
-Project Abyss begins.
+- 29: Project Abyss begins.